-Lately there has been a greater demand for, and emphasis on, great likenesses in 1/6th and even smaller action figure/collectables.
+Lately, there has been a greater demand for, and emphasis on, great likenesses in 1/6th and even smaller action figure/ collectibles.
 This, combined with the advance of 3D software has benefitted figures, like Yoda, whose likenesses have been elusive in the past.

 PAINT APPLICATION – 9/10

 Due to the varying, differently-colored and low-light scenery in which Yoda is featured in ESB and ROTJ, the color of his skin is difficult to pin down and the shades of green have always varied from figure to figure over the years.
 Once again though, I feel this is the best paint app on any Yoda released.
 It is similar to Sideshow’s prequel Jedi Master Yoda which, until now, might have been the best, color-wise.